 Subsequent to completing the Qualifying Transaction, the Company's principal business activity is to acquire and hold high-quality mineral assets with a focus in the Americas.
-As at the date of this MD&A, the Company holds a high-quality portfolio of 19 mineral assets in Mexico, the United States and recently Canada, following the successful acquisition of Coastal Gold Corp. which includes the Hope Brook gold deposit in Newfoundland.
+As at the date of this MD&A, the Company holds a high-quality portfolio of 21 mineral assets in Canada, Mexico and the United States.
+Following the successful acquisition of Coastal Gold Corp. ("Coastal Gold") on July 7, 2015, the Company now holds the Hope Brook gold deposit in Newfoundland, and upon completion of the Gold Canyon Resources Inc. ("Gold Canyon") and PC Gold Inc. ("PC Gold") acquisitions, completed on November 13, 2015 and November 16, 2015, respectively, also hold the Springpole and Pickle Crow gold deposits in Ontario, respectively.